 Pimp that text with effects

-Add some shazaam with a text effect included in our premium Royale membership (free trial, ‘nuff said).
+Add some shazaam with a text effect.
 You’ll have three incroyable choices: Drop Shadow, Knockout, and Inner Shadow to add contrast, depth, or a stamped look to your text.

 Tip: Don’t just use the default settings; work those sliders!
 In the text palette, you’ve got six sliders to fine-tune the exact look you want for your text.
 Cuz who doesn’t love a lotta control?